 You can give real estate to the League in the following ways:

 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
-By donating the property to us, you also eliminate capital gains tax on its appreciation.
+By donating the property to Save the Redwoods League, you also eliminate capital gains tax on its appreciation.

-Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
+Are you tired of the hassles of maintaining your property such as paying taxes, utilities, and repair bills?
 Consider donating the property to the League in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

-You can contribute any type of appreciated real estate you've owned for more than one year, provided it's unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
-The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm or commercial property.
+You can contribute any type of appreciated real estate you've owned for more than one year, provided it is unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
+The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm, or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney, who will draft your trust, can give you more details.

 This gift can be a wonderful way for you to benefit the League and simultaneously transfer appreciated real estate to your family tax-free.
 You should consider funding the charitable lead trust with real estate that is income-producing and expected to increase in value over the term of the trust.